 A sepulchral effigy of a Knight of the deLucy family was discovered during the excavations of Lesnes Abbey by Sir Alfred Clapham in 1909.
 It is now exhibited at the Victoria & Albert Museum in London.
 Carved from Tottenhoe limestone it was taken from the Lady Chapel, decorated in gesso, painted and gilt, and dated to 1340-50.
 Red and blue colouration can still clearly be seen on the full size effigy, with three lucies and crosslets identifiable on the shield on a red field.
 Tin filigree work representing chain mail is evident in places and a red upper tunic with etched crosslets.
 Unfortunately the head and sword have been broken off and lost; but spurs, the sword belt, armour and overdress are all cleanly carved.
 From the date, the individual is most probably Geoffrey de Lucy (21 January 1287/88-1346).

 The church at Elmdon, Essex was granted to Lesnes by Robert de Lucy, Richard's brother, around 1180 and a quit rent granted by Emma de Lucy, his sister.
 The motte, to the north of the church, known as 'castle hill' still exists.
-One mile to the west at the highest point in Essex, Eustace de Boulogne (d1125) built and occupied his moated house named "Flanders" at Chrishall and it was there that his daughter Matilda de Boulogne (c1103-1152) the future wife of King Stephen was raised.
+One mile to the west at the highest point in Essex, Eustace de Boulogne (d1125) built and occupied his moated house named "Flanders" at Chrishall and it was there that his daughter Matilda de Boulogne (c1103-1152), the future wife of King Stephen, was raised.
 The house was replaced at the end of the 15th century by Chiswick Hall.
 A charter c1125 referring to Chrishall, in favour of the knights of St John of Jerusalem, states that the land was given to Robert de Lucy by his father; inconclusively therefore possibly he was an illegitimate son of Eustace of Boulogne.
 Robert de Lucy also had another brother, Campion de Walkefare, who attested three of these charters relating to Chrishall.
 Later in another charter Richard de Lucy confirmed the land was granted to the Hospitallers "concessu Roberti de Lucy".

 Motte at Elmdon